kevincastejon/js-raspberrypi-liquid-crystal/README.md

 printLine ( line : int, text : string )
 ```

 Each method has a synchronous version, an asynchronous version (Promise) and an error-first callback pattern version.
+(Except getChar() which returns directly a previously created custom character)

 Example with the print() method (applies to all methods):
 ```